bbauska/webdev-G4G/08-aiImageGenerator/README.md

 </ul>

 <h3>5.
 Deep Learning</h3>
-Deep Learning focuses on using neural networks with many layers to model and understand complex patterns and representations in large datasets.
+<p>Deep Learning focuses on using neural networks with many layers to model and understand
+complex patterns and representations in large datasets.</p>

 <ul>
   <li><a href="https://www.geeksforgeeks.org/introduction-deep-learning/">